For more information or to get a quote contact us today

 Fortunately, there is an answer to this problem.
-We are specialists at providing liability coverage for a wide range of activities and businesses that other insurers refuse to cover.
+We are specialists at providing liability insurance solutions for a wide range of activities and businesses that other insurers refuse to cover.

 XINSURANCE is powered by Evolution Insurance Brokers, LC (“EIB”), an excess and surplus lines insurance brokerage.
-With 30 years of experience, we can offer customized coverage via our all-in-one approach.
+With over 40 years of experience, we can offer customized coverage via our all-in-one approach.

 This approach means we look at each business or person individually.
 We assess their situation and needs.
 Then we create a plan that covers their requirements for liability.
 Our unique offering allows us to provide broader coverage as well as higher limits (up to $10 million limits with higher limits available through reinsurance partners).